 from Pamela Ross, vice president of opportunity, equity & inclusion

 First, you must make this personal.
 This work is not nine-to-five.
-You must own your learning and action.
-However, there are several books, articles, podcasts, documentaries, etc. that are great resources for this work.
-We have a list here that has helped us in our journey.
-Absorbing this information and becoming fully aware of the racial terror Black and Brown people have endured—and continue to endure every day—in this community and this nation is a necessary first step, but only an entry point into this work.
+There are several books, articles, podcasts, documentaries, etc. that are great resources for this work.
+We have a list here that has guided us in our journey.
+Absorbing this information and becoming fully aware of the racial terror people of color have endured—and continue to endure every day—in this community and this nation is a necessary first step.

-The systems that were designed to marginalize, stigmatize and blatantly mistreat people of color—specifically Black people—are the systems that built our nation hundreds of years ago.
-Our commitment to dismantle these systems is a generational one, but we also believe real change can begin today with full cooperation and strong community partners.
-We must all be aware of how we perpetuate the racist systems that plague our community and this country every single day.
+The bedrock of our nation is made up of systems designed to marginalize, stigmatize and blatantly mistreat people of color—specifically Black people.
+Our commitment to dismantle these historic systems of racism is a generational commitment.
+We also believe real change can begin today with full cooperation and strong community partners.

-CICF does not pretend to have all of the answers—nor do we claim to be pioneers in the space of racial equity.
+CICF does not pretend to have all the answers—nor do we claim to be pioneers in the space of racial equity.
 What we will claim is our responsibility to speak the truth.
 The truth is enough is enough.
 It is time for real change.
 No more complacency.
 No more silence.
-We must demand profound change.

 There are concrete things that we can all do and commit to right now to become an anti-racist organization: